dev1virtuoso/Documentation/dev1virtuoso/Application/README.md

 # Repository for Application Project

 This GitHub repository serves as a central location for storing the code of my Application project.
-The project is licensed under the The MIT License (CEOSL).
+The project is licensed under the The MIT License.

 ## License

 This repository is licensed under the MIT License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
 The project is governed by the MIT Licensein addition to the terms outlined in this license.

-For a detailed understanding of the terms and conditions of the The MIT License (CEOSL), please refer to the [LICENSE](LICENSE) file in this repository.
+For a detailed understanding of the terms and conditions of the The MIT License, please refer to the [LICENSE](LICENSE) file in this repository.

 ## Using MonoRepo Approach